MicrosoftDocs/minecraft-creator/creator/Documents/TickJsonIntroduction.md

 # Introduction to tick.json

-If you want to execute function files continuously without the need for command blocks, entities, or a ticking area, you can create a **tick.json** file.
-This file is stored in the **functions** folder of a behavior pack next to the function files you want to run.
+If you want to execute function files continuously without the need for command blocks or entities, you can create a **tick.json** file.
+This file is stored in the **functions** folder of a behavior pack next to the files containing the functions you want to run.

 >[!Important]
-> While this is a valuable file when you're trying to stay away from using repeating command blocks in-game, it's known for executing function files before the world has fully loaded in.
-This might cause unintended command behavior and crashes.
+> While this is a valuable file when you're trying to stay away from using repeating command blocks in-game, it's known for executing functions before the world has fully loaded in.
+This might cause unintended behavior if you do not plan function usage carefully.
+> Also, including a lot of commands to be run every tick will severely affect performance, especially in low-end devices.

 In this tutorial you will learn the following:

 > [!div class="checklist"]
 >
 > - How to set up the file structure in your behavior pack to use tick.json.
-> - How to use tick.json to run function files.
+> - How to use tick.json to run functions.

 ### Requirements